olgapetrova-git/1-sem-java-triangles-classification/README.md

 *Please find German version below*
 # (EN) Project "Triangles" - Java - Basics of Programming
 Study project at the University of Applied Sciences Berlin (HTW Berlin).
-My study program - Business Computing (Wirtschaftsinformatik).
+My bachelor study program was Business Computing (Wirtschaftsinformatik).
-1. Semester, 2017.
+1. Semester, October-December 2017.

 A program is to be developed for a leather goods manufacturer that will be used to classify triangular leather remnants.
 	Learning targets: